marshkt0/academic-kickstart/content/home/contact.md

 weight = 120  # Order that this section will appear.

 title = "Contact"
-subtitle = "Yodel into the abyss of my inbox"
+subtitle = "Submit yourself to the mortifying ordeal of being known"

 # Automatically link email and phone?
 autolink = true